About Breast Reduction Surgery

 Women who have disproportionately large breasts often suffer from posture problems and back and neck pains due to the weight of heavy breasts.
 Under the weight of heavy breasts, bras can become extremely uncomfortable, and the straps may create painful depressions in the shoulders and back which result in skin irritations.
-In addition, extremely large breasts can limit a woman’s ability enjoy and participate in sports as well as affect clothing choices.
+In addition, extremely large breasts can limit a woman’s ability to enjoy and participate in sports as well as affect clothing choices.

 Many patients decide to undergo breast reduction surgery to alleviate their physical symptoms and improve their self-esteem.
 Breast reduction surgery, which is also called breast reduction mammoplasty, removes fat, glandular tissue and skin to create breasts that are in proportion with the patient’s figure.
 In addition to alleviating the physical systems, breast reduction surgery can also improve the shape and lift the breasts.

-Common Reasons Patients Seek a Breast Reduction Surgery
+Reasons For Seeking a Breast Reduction

 The primary reason women elect to seek a breast reduction surgery is to reduce the size and shape of their breasts.
 Over-sized breasts can result in:

 - Neck pain.